 A concise historical timeline of the United States of America

-The USA or simply America is one of the most fascinating countries in the world.
-One of the factors that contribute a lot to the unique appeal of this country is its rich history.
-Anyone who plans to move to the United States of America should get acquainted with the American historical milestones that have been the center of many world events.
-Here is a brief history of America which can make it easier to understand the culture of the country and strike a meaningful conversation with your fellow American students.
+The USA is one of the most fascinating countries in the world.
+One factor that contributes a lot to this country's unique appeal is its rich history.
+Anyone who plans to move to the United States of America must get acquainted with the American historical milestones that have been the center of many world events.
+Here is a brief history of America that can make understanding the country's culture easier and create a meaningful conversation with your fellow American students.

 1. 1492 – Italian explorer Christopher Columbus discovered the American continent bringing Europeans for the first time to the US